Georgia Avenue–Petworth station

-Georgia Avenue–Petworth station is a Washington Metro station in Washington, D.C., on the Green Line.
+Georgia Avenue–Petworth station is a Washington Metro station in Washington, D.C., on the Green and Yellow Lines.
 It is located at the border of the neighborhoods of Petworth, Sixteenth Street Heights, and Park View in Northwest.

 Station layout

 The station has an island platform located below New Hampshire Avenue, with street-level access from the intersection with Georgia Avenue.
 It also features the "Arch II" design found at Columbia Heights, Congress Heights, Glenmont, and Mount Vernon Square.